ABOVE: “Luther war hier. // Luther was here.” Eisleben, Germany (HL, 27 Oct 2016).

 Click on the arrow-window icon at the upper-left corner of the map below for details.

-This map of “Luther Country” in the German federal states of Saxony-Anhalt and Thuringia shows places where Martin Luther left his mark; nine cities marked with orange squares are included in the list above.
+The map below of “Luther Country” in the German federal states of Saxony-Anhalt and Thuringia shows places where Martin Luther left his mark; nine cities marked with orange squares are included in the list above.

-Except for Heidelberg, I made the (Instagram) photos shown above between December 2014 and November 2016.
-The photo at Heidelberg’s University Square is by Anneyh for Wikipedia and is used here with Creative Commons license 3.0.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-9aV.
+I made the (Instagram) photos shown above between December 2014 and March 2017.
+This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-9aV.